• Training

 If you as an employee learning and development team can partner with recruiting and identify the institutional knowledge you’d expect someone with 3 years’ experience to have, you can create an “entry-level employee bootcamp” that covers all that information as part of your onboarding program.
 You can then structure that bootcamp to be available as an on-demand course for newbies to work through over their first 6-12 months.

 Presto!
-Now your new hires are able to act more like 3-year veterans, PLUS your company can have its choice of all the best talent in an untapped pool.
+Now, your new hires can act more like 3-year veterans, and your company can have its choice of all the best talent in an untapped pool.

 For many organizations, designing a new entry-level employee bootcamp will be an ideal application of L&D resources.
 Companies tend to have a large number of reasonably similar starter positions, and those roles often turn over more frequently than do more senior posts.
 That means you get to take advantage of scale — creating this kind of training as an on-demand offering enables your L&D team to deliver the content far more often, for more people, and in more places than would be practical live in person.